226th Rifle Division: Battles for Kiev

 24th Corps' sector in the Dmitrievka area, where the Army had had its greatest success, was struck by the 7th Panzer Division on October 17; after repeated attacks it broke through the Corps frontage.
 During the rest of the day heavy fighting that also involved the 1st Guards Cavalry Corps led to two German regiments being encircled although they broke out by evening in the direction of Manuilsk at the cost of significant losses.
-During October 18-23 the 60th Army was engaged in intensive fighting as German forces repeatedly counterattacked along the south bank of the Teteriv River.
+During October 18–23 the 60th Army was engaged in intensive fighting as German forces repeatedly counterattacked along the south bank of the Teteriv River.
 Fending off these attacks expended a great deal of ammunition which forced a postponement of a new Soviet offensive until after October 23.
 The cost of this fighting is reflected in the returns of October 31 that show the 226th down to 4,465 personnel on strength.
 In the plan for this offensive the 60th Army would attack toward Rovy with nine rifle divisions, including the 226th, before driving south along the left bank of the Irpin River in the direction of Kiev.
 24th Corps was in the Army's center deployed in a single echelon; it was now supported by the 150th Tank Brigade.
-Its breakthrough sector was 4km wide and it was supported by 93.5 guns and mortars of at least 76mm calibre per kilometre.
+Its breakthrough sector was 4 km wide and it was supported by 93.5 guns and mortars of at least 76mm calibre per kilometre.